Weedland FAQ

 New to this?
 Small hits.
 Work your way up.

-The small hole on the side of your bowl.
+The small hole on the side of the bowl.
 Cover it while you light, release it when you're ready to inhale.
 It clears the chamber.
 Essential for a complete hit.

 Two-piece or four-piece grinder?